Readers meet a woman up in the air. Literally. She is flying to Athens, where she will teach a course in creative writing.

 Yes, her name is Faye, Readers learn this, via a quick conversation regarding finances, while she is in Athens in Outline.
 She might as well be nameless in every other respect.

 Only a person who seems to belong to an earlier phase of her life, peripherally too, addresses her by name.
-Ths occurs again, once, in Transit (perhaps as much to allow it to operate as a standalone work as to indicate a growing sense-of-self).
+Ths occurs again, once, in Transit (perhaps as much to allow it to operate as a standalone work as to indicate a secure sense-of-self).

 There is a continuing focus on discovery and identity, on illusory establishment and progress, on personal resolutions and revolutions.